Q: When should I have my baby's newborn session done?

 Q: What if my baby poops/pees/spits up on your props/blankets/etc?

 A: Don't worry!
 This is 100% normal and happens every session.
 It's the less glamorous part of being a newborn photographer, but it is a reality.
-I use all washable materials and expect to need to wash every item I use during a session.
+I use all washable materials and expect to need to wash every item I use them in a session.

 Q: What can I do to make my session go smoothly?

 A: I find that keeping baby awake for the 2-hours before the session and feeding immediately upon arrival is the best way to have them sleepy and ready to nod off so we can work.
 Also, please bring a pacifier/soother with you.
 It will be used only briefly and will not cause any nipple confusion issues for baby and is very helpful for the brief period that we will be working together.

 Q: Will mom/dad have their picture taken with baby?

 A: YES!
 Relationship posing is key for this session!
 I love creating a family's beautiful first "family portraits", so Mom and Dad, come picture ready please!